 Explore INAP's Connectivity Solutions.

-A huge upside to partnering with a comprehensive service provider is that regardless of your infrastructure solution, backup and DR services can be easily implemented.
-Whether using a colocation facility or a hosted private cloud, both are effective, efficient ways to build redundancy into your systems—without having to build and operate your own second site.
+A huge upside to partnering with a comprehensive service provider is that regardless of your infrastructure solution, backup and disaster recovery services can be easily implemented.
+Whether using a colo facility or a hosted private cloud, both are effective, efficient ways to build redundancy into your systems—without having to build and operate your own second site.

-When choosing the right mix, it’s a good idea to start by asking a few questions:
+When choosing the right colo or cloud mix, it’s a good idea to start by asking a few questions:

-Choosing the right provider can determine whether you have the flexibility and freedom to meet your future needs.
+Choosing the right colo or cloud provider can determine whether you have the flexibility and freedom to meet your future needs.
 They can be an invaluable partner in helping you to rightsize for today without limiting your options for the future.
-So pick one with a wide range of infrastructure solutions and managed services and one that is skilled, knowledgeable and experienced in multiple competencies, whether colo or cloud.
+So pick a cloud or colo provider with a wide range of infrastructure solutions and managed services and one that is skilled, knowledgeable and experienced in multiple competencies, whether colo or cloud.
 At INAP, my team of solutions engineers help customers navigate the process, identify hard-to-spot downsides and share knowledge based on our experience assisting other customers.